hujhax/austin-improv-wiki/Troupes/Symphonic Taint.md

 </blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[The Hideout Theatre]]:
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
 <blockquote>
 <p>We play piano jazz/blues/tin pan alley style and make up pithy funny sometimes kinda smart songs. </p>
 <p>We fuck with each other on stage, a little bit of banter and challenge, and we engage the shit out of the audience if they're into it. </p>